-For more insight into our fundamental analysis of Germany's economy, see our press release dated 21 March 2025 (Scope affirms Germany's AAA rating with Stable Outlook).
+For more insight into our fundamental analysis of Germany's economy, see our press release dated 21 March 2025 (Scope has completed a monitoring review on the Federal Republic of Germany).

 9. Counterparty risk

 The transaction's counterparty risk does not limit the notes' assigned ratings.
 We do not consider any counterparty exposure to be excessive.